Ukihanter/Lightweight-Object-Detection-Tool/README.md

 python3 gui.py
 ```

-- Load an image/video for object detection.
+- Load an image for object detection.
 - View detected objects with bounding boxes.